 The cost of puppy vaccinations in the UK

-In Britain, we found that the average cost of the primary puppy vaccination package (including both sets of injections) is £95.22.
+We found that the average cost of the primary puppy vaccination package in Britain (including both sets of injections) is £102.31.
+That’s 7% higher than the average cost a year ago.

-Vets don’t usually offer the kennel cough vaccine as part of this package, but you can opt to add it.
-While most clinics charged extra for the kennel cough vaccine, some clinics offered a discounted rate when it’s done at the same time as another vaccine.
+Vets don’t usually offer the kennel cough vaccine as part of this package, but you can ask them to add it.
+Most clinics charged extra for the kennel cough vaccine, but some offered a discounted rate to do it at the same time as another vaccine.

 Dog vaccination costs